This page describes concepts related to Google Cloud VPN. Creating a VPN describes the steps to create a virtual private network (VPN).

 The following terms are used in this document:

 - Cloud VPN gateway

 - The virtual VPN gateway running in GCP.
 This virtual device is managed by Google, but used only by you.

-Instructions are written from the point of view of your VPC network, so the "remote peer" is the gateway connecting to Cloud VPN.
+- The VPN device on the non-GCP side of the connection, which is usually a device in a physical data center or other cloud provider's network.
+Instructions are written from the point of view of your VPC network, so the "on-premises gateway" is the gateway connecting to Cloud VPN.

 - Project ID

 - The ID of your project, not the project name, which is the user-created friendly name of your project.
 To find the ID, see the Project ID column in the GCP Console.
 For more information, see Identifying Projects.

 When creating a VPN tunnel, you must tell the tunnel which destination IP address ranges it can allow, and you must create routes to forward packets destined for that IP range to the tunnel.

 Traffic selector is an agreement between IKE peers to permit traffic through